CodeByHarri/Incident-Response-and-Threat-Hunting/README.md

-Sure!
-Here’s a more concise version with high-level descriptions for each folder:

----

-# KQL Hunting and Incident Response Repository
+# KQL Threat Hunting and Incident Response

 Welcome to the KQL (Kusto Query Language) Hunting and Incident Response repository.
 This repository contains a collection of queries designed for detecting, hunting, and responding to various security incidents.
 The queries are organized into different categories to facilitate easy navigation and usage.